Tempering chocolate for dipped treats requires time & patience, but it's worth the effort. Here's how to get professional-level results!

 - heating pad

-- Chop the chocolate block into small pieces using a serrated knife (I break the chocolate into chunks if I can).
+- Chop the chocolate into small pieces using a serrated knife.
+Set aside ¼ for seeding the chocolate later.

 - Melt ¾ of the chocolate. see the Recipe Notes on methods.
 Use a digital thermometer to make sure the melted chocolate doesn’t go over 122°F (50ºC) for dark and semisweet chocolate or 113°F (45ºC) for milk and white chocolate.